Distribution of Indirect Cost Recovery to Academic Units from Sponsored Programs Policy

 Effective Date: November 23, 1970

-Approval: May 24, 2016
+Approval: September 24, 2025

 Policy History:

-- Approved in original form: November 23, 1970
+• Approved in original form: November 23, 1970

-- Approved as amended: October 4, 1977
+• Approved as amended: October 4, 1977

-- Approved as amended: June 13, 1995
+• Approved as amended: June 13, 1995

-- Approved as amended: June 26, 2000
+• Approved as amended: June 26, 2000

-- Approved as amended: June 21, 2008
+• Approved as amended: June 21, 2008

-- Approved as amended: January 8, 2015
+• Approved as amended: January 8, 2015

-- Approved as amended: May 24, 2016
+• Approved as amended: May 24, 2016

-Maintenance of Policy: Vice President for Research
+Maintenance of Policy: Vice President for Academic Research, Office of Academic Research

 Policy

-A sound indirect cost recovery and distribution policy should meet tests of reasonableness and fair-sharing while, at the same time, providing incentives to faculty and staff to stimulate research, scholarly activity, and the submission of new high quality proposals for sponsored programs.
+A sound indirect cost recovery and distribution policy should meet tests of reasonableness and fair-sharing while, at the same time, providing incentives to faculty and staff to stimulate research, scholarly activity, and the submission of new high-quality proposals for sponsored programs.
 Sponsored programs are defined as externally funded research or scholarly activity for which a written agreement, i.e., a grant or contract, is entered into between the University and the sponsor.
 The agreement has a defined scope of work or set of objectives, which provides a basis for accountability and sponsor expectations.
 A sound indirect cost recovery and distribution policy must also recognize that indirect costs are real and cost-sharing must be met out of indirect cost distributions and/or discretionary monies each year.

-All proposals for equipment or research, development, training and scholarly activity must include indirect costs calculated using the University’s federally approved indirect cost rate.
+All proposals for equipment or research, development, training, and scholarly activity must include indirect costs calculated using the University’s federally approved indirect cost rate.
 Exceptions to proposing the federally approved indirect cost rate require prior approval in accordance with the Cost Sharing Policy for Sponsored Programs.

 Guidelines for the distribution of indirect cost recovery and cost-sharing follow.

-1. Indirect costs collected from the sponsor on programs where the full indirect cost rate is applied will be shared on a 50-50 basis by the General Fund and the Academic Unit in which the research is conducted.
+1. Indirect costs collected from the sponsor on programs where the full indirect cost rate is applied will be shared according to the guidelines adopted by Office of Academic Research.

 2. Reduced indirect cost recovery due to a sponsor limitation on the indirect cost rate will result in no distribution of indirect costs to the Academic Unit in which the program is conducted.
 Any recovered indirect costs will be distributed to the General Fund.
+If exceptional circumstances warrant, an alternate arrangement can be approved by the Vice President for Academic Research.

 3. Cost overruns will be charged against the Academic Unit’s indirect cost distribution.